MirianaPassarotto/Advanced-Scientific-Python-Programming/README.md

-Project and Exercises from the course Advanced Scientific Programming with Python
+Project and Exercises for the course Advanced Scientific Programming with Python